Home » Shakshuka with Ground Turkey

 • White onion.
 Sweet onion or yellow onion would also work.

-• Red bell peppers.
+• Red bell pepper.
 This is a must!
-It add so much flavor!
+It adds so much flavor!
+Green bell pepper or any color bell peppers will work.

 • Garlic cloves.
 Garlic powder works if you don’t have fresh garlic.